Developing, Translating, and Enacting Nutrition Science Through Partnership

 - School-Age Children

 - The food industry plays a critical role in strengthening access to nutritious foods for school meals.
-To help facilitate updates to the school meal standards, FNS is engaging with industry to support the production of nutritious foods for the K–12 market, including, for example, products meeting the updated targets for sodium and whole grains.
+To help facilitate updates to the school meal standards, FNS engages with industry to support the production of nutritious foods for the K–12 market, including, for example, products meeting the updated targets for sodium and whole grains.

 - All Life Stages